huntj88/DhiffieChat/README.md

 ---

-### Adding a Contact / Message Exchange Process
+### Security

+Every user generates an RSA keypair which is used to securely identify themselves.
+This RSA keypair is used to sign ephemeral Diffie-Hellman public keys so that when someone sends/receives a message, they know that the ephemeral keypair belongs to user that claims to have generated it.
+Since ephemeral key pairs are used, compromises of old keys do not allow new messages signed with new keys to be decrypted.
+A new ephemeral keypair is used for each message.

-* Every user provided piece of data is encrypted before it leaves the device.
+Every user provided piece of data is encrypted before it leaves the device.
 The encryption process uses a shared key derived from a Diffie-Hellman key exchange, so the server is never aware of the credentials required to decrypt the data.
+With the shared secret, both users are able to encrypt and decrypt the AES encrypted message shared between them

-* To add a contact you must exchange QR codes which contains the user's `alias` as well as a hash of their public key, which is used to identity themselves.
+To add a contact you must exchange QR codes which contains the user's `alias` as well as a hash of their RSA public key, which is used to identity themselves.
 The `alias` is also never shared with the server.

-* With the shared secret generated from Key exchange, both users are able to encrypt and decrypt the AES encrypted message shared between them

-* A QR code is used because it is a method that can be as secure as you want it to be.
-A MiTM attack would be the primary concern as you don't need to make an account to use the app.

-* On the more secure end of the spectrum it would be impractical to MiTM attack two people physically in the same location exchanging QR codes.
-Alternatively you could send a picture of the QR code over any other trusted form of communication.

----

 ### Other Ways your data is kept private and protected